deepset-ai/haystack/docs/_src/usage/usage/languages.md

 but still its performance lags behind that of the monolingual models.
 Nonetheless, if there is not yet a monolingual model for your language and it is one of the 100 supported by XLM-RoBERTa, this zero-shot model may serve as a decent first baseline.

-[//]: # (Add link to Reader training, create section in reader.md on training Reader)